 Online resources to which Istituto Marangoni subscribes are selected for their relevant information.
-Access details will be provided at your induction, or you can email the librarians at library.london@istitutomaranogni.com for further information.
+Access details will be provided at your induction, or you can email the librarians at library.london@istitutomarangoni.com for further information.

-Bloomsbury Applied Visual Arts This resource comprises Bloomsbury Design Library, Bloomsbury Applied Visual Arts, Bloomsbury

-International Encyclopaedia of Surrealism and Bloomsbury Art Markets, an authoritative international guide for art trade research.
-It offers around 3500 resources including eBooks and encyclopaedias.

-Bloomsbury Fashion Central

-The Library is subscribed to the whole of Bloomsbury Fashion Central: The Berg Fashion Library, the Fashion Photography Archive containing 750,000 images not available on the internet, and the Fairchild e-book library collection.

-• Business of Fashion

-Fashion business intelligence on emerging designers, disruptive technologies and global brands that are making their mark on the industry at a time of unprecedented change.
+- Bloomsbury Applied Visual Arts - This resource comprises Bloomsbury Design Library, Bloomsbury Applied Visual Arts, Bloomsbury International Encyclopaedia of Surrealism and Bloomsbury Art Markets, an authoritative international guide for art trade research.
+It offers around 3500 resources including eBooks and encyclopaedias. - Bloomsbury Fashion Central - The Library is subscribed to the whole of Bloomsbury Fashion Central: The Berg Fashion Library, the Fashion Photography Archive containing 750,000 images not available on the internet, and the Fairchild e-book library collection. - Business of Fashion - Fashion business intelligence on emerging designers, disruptive technologies and global brands that are making their mark on the industry at a time of unprecedented change. - Cite Them Right - Cite Them Right is an online platform designed to advise students on how to reference correctly across eight referencing styles, including Harvard.

-• Dazed Club
+Dazed Club